Green Screen (2014)

 Audio Visual Design NICK ROUX

-Outside Eyes JO LLOYD, AARON ORZECH AND DANIEL SACK
+Outside Eyes JO LLOYD, AARON ORZECH AND EMMA VALENTE

 This project has been supported by the Australian Government through the Australia Council, its arts funding and advisory body, by the Victorian Government through Arts Victoria and by the MTC through the NEON Festival of Independent Theatre.
 Green Screen was developed at the Richmond Theatrette with support from Yarra City Council and AKA Studios with the support of Lindsay Cox.